camlab-bioml/rakaia/README.md

 # rakaia

-rakaia: Scalable multiplexed spatial proteomics and transcriptomics in the browser
+rakaia: Scalable spatial biology analysis in the browser

 <p align="center">
     <img src="man/app-preview.png">
 </p>

-rakaia provides streamlined in-browser analysis of multiplexed imaging and spatial transcriptomics datasets.
+rakaia provides streamlined in-browser analysis of multiplexed spatial proteomics and transcriptomics.
 The rakaia viewer is capable of rapid, interactive analysis of large regions of interest (ROI), and currently supports the following technologies: